iamjailan/Singar-Store/README.md

-# E-Commerce Website - React.js
+# Singar Store Website - React.js

-Welcome to our E-Commerce website project, built using React.js and a blend of custom CSS and cutting-edge technologies.
+Welcome to our Singar Store website project, built using React.js and a blend of custom CSS and cutting-edge technologies.
 This README will guide you through the project setup, features, and how to contribute.

 ## Getting Started